 Role Pattern Examples Description ROLE_NAME readonly, admin Grants the named role to the assigned user on every workspace in any repository on the ModeShape server.
 ROLE_NAME.REPOSITORY NAME only.modeshape_repo, admin.localRepository Grants the named role to the assigned user on every workspace in the named repository on the ModeShape server.
-ROLE_NAME.REPOSITORY NAME:WQRKSBAGE_NAME.j
+ROLE_NAME.REPOSITORY NAME WQRK BRACE eNAME.j; admin.localRepository.def; ,